 The Ramp and Water Entry

 When traveling down the ramp, avoid sudden braking, especially if you’ve removed all securing straps connecting the trailer and boat.
 If the launch ramp is concrete you may be able to drive with all four tires in the water; however, vehicles can easily get stuck in soft-bottomed (or natural) launches, so aim to keep the front tires on land.
+Be sure to place your vehicle in 4×4 mode before backing down the ramp.
+Having it engaged will ensure a easier out.

 Vehicle Parking and Leaving the Launch

 After launching your boat, quickly park your vehicle and trailer.
 This should be a pretty simple operation, but keep a few things in mind.
 First, off launches can be busy places filled with families and moving rigs, so always drive with caution and be alert for youngsters.
 Second, try and minimize the footprint your vehicle and trailer leave when parked.
-I’m often amazed at how much space some people use when parking rigs on an angle, not backing up fully into a spot, or several other creative space-hogging maneuvers that leave other boaters shaking their heads.
+I’m often amazed at how much space some people use when parking rigs on an angle, not backing up fully into a spot or several other creative space-hogging maneuvers that leave other boaters shaking their heads.
 Third, keep in mind that as often as launches are busy, they can also be void of activity – making them prime spots for theft.
 Don’t leave valuables in your vehicle and keep things out of site.
 Lastly, when parking your rig, make sure you use the parking brake, especially if on an incline.

 Make Launching Easier